 Memory Strength

 Of course, not everything you learn or experience is treated the same way.
 Some memories are stronger than others.
-You’ve no doubt experienced this yourself—some information just seems to stick in your brain.
+You’ve no doubt experienced this yourself—some information just seems to stick in your head.
 There are a few different reasons why this might happen.
-One of the most common, however, is because the memory is associated with a particularly strong emotion.
+One of the most common reasons is because memory is associated with a particularly strong emotion.

-That doesn’t mean you need to be in a heightened emotional state to learn languages effectively, though!
-There are plenty of tips on how to memorize and learn information.
-As we’ve already mentioned, associating what you’re learning with an emotion is a good one.
+That doesn’t mean you need to be in a heightened emotional state to learn languages effectively though!
+Associating what you’re learning with an emotion is a good place to start.
 For example, to remember the word for Dog in French (chien), you could try to picture your childhood dog anytime you think of the word chien.

-Another useful approach is to use a technique called the “memory palace.”
+Another useful approach is to use a technique called the “Memory Palace.”
 This technique, used by ancient Greek philosophers, enables you to associate new information with a well-known space, like your home or school.
-It’s a great way to improve memory strength.
-(Click the link to find out more.)
+It’s a great way to improve the strength of your memory .

-Finally, your body chemistry can have a big effect on how strong your memories are.
+The last approach we’ll share is related to body chemistry, which can have a big effect on how strong your memories are.
 That’s why certain lifestyle and food choices can help make the difference between strong and weak memories starting out.
-Maintaining low stress levels, getting a good amount of sleep, and meditating are just a few ways to build stronger memories.
+Maintaining low stress levels, getting a good amount of sleep, and eating right are just a few ways to build stronger memories.

 Memory & Time